-One of the main drawbacks of this method however is that it does not consider the effect of the unsteady flow field as the ice accretes.
+One of the main drawbacks of this method, however, is that it does not consider the effect of the unsteady flow field as the ice accretes.
 To help theoretically understand if a flow field can be considered as steady the reduced frequency is regularly used.
-The degree of unsteadiness of the oscillation can be expressed by the reduced frequency, defined in terms of the semi-chord, b = c/2 as for $0 \le k \le 0.05$ flow can be considered quasi-steady and for $k \ge 0.05$ flow is considered unsteady, where ω is the oscillatory frequency and V{∞} is the free stream velocity.
+The degree of unsteadiness of the oscillation can be expressed by the reduced frequency and defined in terms of the semi-chord, b = c/2.
+Where the factor of c/2 is inserted so that the reduced frequency becomes dimensionally correct (Ref.
+26).
+The reduced frequency, k and then be given as, for $0 \le k \le 0.05$ flow can be considered quasi-steady and for $k \ge 0.05$ flow is considered unsteady (Ref.
+27), where ω is the oscillatory frequency and V{∞} is the free stream velocity.
 For a rotor blade pitching 1/rev this may in certain cases be applicable, however, this is not positive for all instances.

+Reduced Frequency,

-Reduced Frequency, $k = \frac{\omega c}{2V{\infty}}$ (1)
+$$k = \frac{\omega c}{2V{\infty}}$$

+(1)

 Alternative approaches to predict ice shapes were also suggested in Ref.
-24 which merits discussion.
+25 which merit discussion.
 The first alternative approach suggested was an average angle of attack, however, then the airfoil does not oscillate and the simulation is considered entirely steady.
 The second alternative approach proposed was an averaging of ice shapes, where, a clean airfoil is iced at various static angles of attack and using weighted averages the final ice shape is computed.
-This also considers the unsteady oscillating airfoil to be steady and again neglects all aerodynamic characteristics and hysteresis behaviour associated with the oscillating motion of the airfoil outline in Ref.
+This also considers the unsteady oscillating airfoil to be steady and again neglects all aerodynamic characteristics and hysteresis behaviour associated with the oscillating motion of the airfoil outlined in Ref.
 25.

 Five years later in 2015 another collaboration arose between The Boeing Company, Georgia Institute of Technology, Penn State University, and NASA, which involved much of the same personnel, and aimed to further develop and progress rotorcraft icing computational tools (Ref.
-25).
+28).
 This study focused on coupled CFD/CSD analysis for rotorcraft in forward flight to assess the trim state of an iced rotor.
-Once again however this used the method to assume that the time history of an oscillating airfoil can represented by a slow-moving blade so that eventually the icing analysis can be thought of as a series of quasi-static events.
+Once again however this used the method to assume that the time history of an oscillating airfoil can be represented by a slow-moving blade so that eventually the icing analysis can be thought of as a series of quasi-static events.